13 Flowering Vines for Year-Round Color

 Chinese Wisteria (Wisteria sinensis)

 Dangling grape-like flower clusters adorn this vine starting in mid-spring.
 A mature vine in full bloom stops traffic.
 Flowers come in shades of lavender, white and pink.
 Chinese wisteria tends toward invasiveness.
 Explore American wisteria (Wisteria frutescens) for a more tame option.
 Landscape use: Train on a trellis or arbor located in the garden.
 This vine shines grown on a pergola.
 Hardy in Zones 5 to 8.
+Note: Chinese wisteria features heavy, woody stems that can pull down supports not firmly anchored.

 Perennial Sweet Pea (Lathyrus latifolius)